HungTranEMC2/A-B-Test---DataAnalytic/README.md

 **Business Problem** : the marketing team current website (old_page) have current conversion rate is `13%`, they want to see if their new design webpage (new_page) can increase the conversion rate to `15%`. so they want to hire a marketing data scientist, to perform a test and analysis to see if the new_page product a significant evidence supports the increasing in conversion rate.

-**Result**: The Result of the Analysis shows that the new_page show a significant result different than the old_page (p-value is 0.044, so we can reject the Null Hypothesis), However, the z-statistic score is negative value indicates that the new_page results lower conversion rate compare to the old_page.
+**Result**:  While the provided results indicate a statistically significant difference (p-value of 0.044), the negative z-statistic suggests that the new webpage actually has a lower conversion rate than the old one.